smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 Ok time to explain.

 'Hapi' is an [open source](http://github.com/hapijs/hapi) tech project I contribute to.
-Open source means the code is free for anyone to use, there is a public place where it can be downloaded and the code is maintained by the community that uses the code.
-This is not my job, though I use Hapi sometimes in my work.
+Open source means the code is free for anyone to use, there is a public place where it can be downloaded.
+The code is maintained by the community that uses the code, and therefore it's success dependeds on it's community.
+Hapi is not my job, though I use Hapi in my work, so care about it's success.
 This is what open-source means; anyone can use the code, but no one person can own it.

 This particular open-source project was started by [Eran Hammer](), who is a different kind of project leader than most.
 He is openly gay and has written some really encouraging things about tackling the big bad [diversity](http://hueniverse.com/2013/07/10/diversity-2/) problem in tech.
-In the depressing days of gamergate this is highly needed.
+In the depressing days of #gamergate,  this is highly needed.

-When he wrote first wrote Hapi, a web-application starter kit, the decsion was made to use Ren and Stimpy as a naming convention for all the project's various parts.
+When Hapi was first written, the decsion was made to use Ren and Stimpy references as a naming convention for all the project's various parts.

 So this is how 'nipple' and 'poop' came into the world; two of the many different modules in the Hapi ecosystem.
 The goal; to add a silly and creative voice in an area where naming conventions have so far produced Ubuntu's "[Saucy Salamander](https://wiki.ubuntu.com/DevelopmentCodeNames)", just possibly the worst worst worst software name ever.